Neural network (biology): History

-Neuroscience
+Use to advance neuroscience

+While artificial neural networks have larger role in neural network theory and other advances regarding machine-based learning, artificial intelligence, and modern digital services, artificial neural networks can also be used to advance biological studies and neuroscience.
 Theoretical and computational neuroscience is the field concerned with the analysis and computational modeling of biological neural systems.

-Since neural systems are intimately related to cognitive processes and behaviour, the field is closely related to cognitive and behavioural modeling.
+Since neural systems are closely related to cognitive processes and behavior, the field is closely related to cognitive and behavioral modeling.

 The aim of the field is to create models of biological neural systems in order to understand how biological systems work.
 To gain this understanding, neuroscientists strive to make a link between observed biological processes (data), biologically plausible mechanisms for neural processing and learning (neural network models) and theory (statistical learning theory and information theory).

 Types of models

 Many models are used; defined at different levels of abstraction, and modeling different aspects of neural systems.
-They range from models of the short-term behaviour of individual neurons, through models of the dynamics of neural circuitry arising from interactions between individual neurons, to models of behaviour arising from abstract neural modules that represent complete subsystems.
+They range from models of the short-term behavior of individual neurons, through models of the dynamics of neural circuitry arising from interactions between individual neurons, to models of behavior arising from abstract neural modules that represent complete subsystems.
 These include models of the long-term and short-term plasticity of neural systems and their relation to learning and memory, from the individual neuron to the system level.